Mingtaros/Travel-Planner-Decision-Maker/src/alns_itinerary/README.md

 ## Algorithm Overview

+### Position-Based VRP Representation
+- Each solution is represented as a sequence of locations with arrival and departure times
+- Natural handling of time windows and sequence constraints
+- Direct enforcement of meal timing requirements

 ### Adaptive Large Neighborhood Search (ALNS)
 - **Destroy Operators**: Partially disassemble solutions
-  - Random day removal
+  - Random day subsequence removal
-  - Attraction removal
+  - Attraction removal based on value
+  - Time window violation removal
-  - Route modification
+  - Day shuffling

 - **Repair Operators**: Reconstruct solutions
-  - Greedy repair
+  - Greedy insertion
-  - Random repair
+  - Regret-based insertion
-  - Satisfaction-based repair
+  - Time-based insertion

 - **Simulated Annealing**: Allows exploration of solution space

-## Logging and Debugging
-- Comprehensive logging
-- Detailed constraint violation reporting
-- Solution export and import capabilities
+## Time Window Management

+One of the key improvements in this implementation is the explicit handling of time windows:

+- **Meal Windows**: Lunch (11 AM - 3 PM) and dinner (5 PM - 9 PM) slots are enforced through direct feasibility checks
+- **Time Propagation**: When a location is inserted or removed, times are recalculated for all subsequent locations
+- **Feasibility Validation**: Every insertion is checked for time window feasibility before being accepted

 ## Performance Optimization
-- Caching mechanism for route computations
+- Time-aware insertion and removal operations
 - Efficient constraint checking
 - Adaptive operator selection